-Emily Widle is a blogger and marketing specialist for Pegasus Lighting, an online retailer that sells a wide selection of LED lights, among other residential and commercial lighting products.
+Emily Widle is a blogger and marketing specialist for Pegasus Lighting, now LightUp, an online retailer that sells a wide selection of LED lights, among other residential and commercial lighting products.

 Outdoor Lighting is a personal favorite and largely because of both the curb appeal and security benefits.
 See also my articles Installing In Patio Lighting & Installing a Post Lamp.
 For more on installing LED Lighting, perhaps this article – How to Install LED Lighting in Your House.